iiridi/archive/content/Althane/Location/Illyara/The Ghostrime Sea.md

-The sea surrounding Illyara.
+The sea surrounding [[Althane/Location/Illyara/index|Illyara]].
 No one knows what the true climate of the sea should be, because tampering from Illyaran mages has irrevocably altered the weather to be much more chaotic than normal.